openjs-foundation/cross-project-council/conduct/COC_POLICY.md

 The Code of Conduct panel is obligated to maintain confidentiality with regard to the reporter of an escalation.

-### Code of Conduct panel

-The Code of Conduct panel is a cross-foundation team who have been trained in moderation and code of conduct issues.
-The makeup of this team is as follows:

-* OpenJS Foundation Executive Director - Robin Ginn (@rginn)
-* OpenJS Foundation Marketing Lead - Kylie Wagar-Dirks (@kyliewd)
-* 3 community members from the Cross Project Council
-  - TBD
-  - TBD
-  - TBD

-Members of the CoCP team will be added for a 1-year term and will be re-confirmed on a yearly basis.

 ## Requirements for projects who opt-in to manage enforcement of the CoC themselves.